daria695/ESP32-Bluetooth-Christmas-Tree/README.md

 🤝 Team Contribution & Collaboration
 This project was a collaborative engineering effort.
 To ensure success, we divided the tasks based on modularity:

-My Role (Daria): I focused on the hardware-software bridge.
+My Role: I focused on the hardware-software bridge.
 I designed the circuit layout to ensure proper signal integrity and implemented the core BLE pairing logic.
 I was also responsible for the Integration Testing, ensuring that the software commands correctly translated into the physical lighting effects without lag.

 Peer Collaboration: Worked closely with my teammate to synchronize the non-blocking C++ logic with the visual animation states.